 For her latest installation celebrating the release of Hendrick’s Midsummer Solstice Gin, floral artist Dr Lisa Cooper set herself a challenge: to work with silk and satin flowers, which she had “never, ever worked with”.

 To help achieve this task, she decided to try something completely new: using her knowledge of fresh flowers – the way they “move and dance” – to elicit the same emotional response with artificial blooms.
 To do so, she thought, would be a bona fide achievement.

-So far, the experiment has been a success.
-Cooper says visitors to her studio have been overcome with the “beauty and magnitude” of the silk and satin floral work-in-progress.
+The experiment was a success.
+Cooper says visitors to her studio were overcome with the “beauty and magnitude” of the silk and satin floral work-in-progress.
 “I’ve had a couple of burst-into-tears moments,” she says.
 “Which was really incredible.”

 Through trial and error, Cooper realised the flexibility of the silk and satin stems makes them particularly suited to sculpting.
 “I’m able to form them and manipulate them in ways that are impossible with fresh flowers,” she says.
 “I’m also able to spend a bit more time and really perfect this larger scale of work.”

 In creating the Midsummer Solstice floral installation – which was displayed at Paddo Inn in October – Cooper took cues from tasting notes provided by Hendrick’s Master Distiller Lesley Gracie, who describes the gin’s flavour as “round”.
 Juniper is the central structure that supports the gin’s other botanicals – like the outline of a circle, says Gracie.

 Using these guidelines, Cooper seized on the image of a disc to produce a series of freestanding and free-hanging sculptures in a palette of pink and mustard.
 From hand, she crafted peonies, roses, foxgloves, hydrangeas, berries, ivy and flowering eucalyptus interspersed with feathers and bows.